alejandro-colomar/https.alejandro-colomar.com/README.rst

 - The published port should be forwarded back to 30001 (this is done in the nlb repository).

-- Remove the unstable deployment at port 31001:
+- Remove the test deployment at port 31001:

 .. code-block:: BASH

-	make stack-rm-unstable;
+	make stack-rm-test;

 ________________________________________________________________________________